Vaccine quest for some Minnesotans ends in small towns

 WASECA, MINN. – Rachel Zilberman sat socially distanced among strangers Wednesday afternoon inside the redbrick Thrifty White pharmacy on the town's main drag.
 Like many others here who came from the Twin Cities and beyond, she drove more than an hour across the Minnesota countryside to reach what has become the holy grail of the COVID-19 pandemic — the vaccine.

-Zilberman, who suffers from an underlying health condition, is among scores of Minnesotans who have been willing to drive long distances to small town pharmacies in recent weeks to get the vaccine and long-awaited protection from COVID-19.
+Zilberman, who has an underlying health condition, is among scores of Minnesotans who have been willing to drive long distances to small-town pharmacies in recent weeks to get the vaccine and long-awaited protection from COVID-19.

-With vaccine demand outpacing supply, many eager for the shot who haven't gotten one at a hospital, primary care clinic, local public health department or a state community vaccination site, spend hours scouring retail pharmacy websites where scheduling is done on a first-come, first-served basis.
+With vaccine demand outpacing supply, many who are eager for the shot but haven't gotten one at a hospital, primary care clinic, local public health department or a state community vaccination site spend hours scouring retail pharmacy websites where scheduling is done on a first-come, first-served basis.
 Those pharmacies receive separate federal vaccine allotments, which are outside the state's control.

 The Thrifty White pharmacy in Waseca, 80 miles southwest of the Twin Cities, is one of them.